ubicomplab/rppg-web/README.md

 You can visit the website link [here](https://vitals.cs.washington.edu/) to see the live demo.

 Instructions:
 1. Please allow the camera access
-2. After that, we suggest you to put your face inside the red square to get a better result.
+2. After that, we suggest you to put your face inside the red square
-3. The result will appear below after 30 seconds.
+3. The result will be shown after 30 seconds.

 ## Run in local